gamemanual0/gm0/source/docs/being-a-team/pitching-your-team.rst

 .. tab-set::

-    .. tab-item:: The Cold Call
+    .. tab-item:: Cold Call

         This is probably the most common type of pitch you’ll make.
 Cold calling involves reaching out to someone unprompted, and can take the form of an email or phone call.

-    .. tab-item:: The “Startup” Pitch
+    .. tab-item:: "Startup"

         Startup pitches are delivered when meeting with a potential connection or sponsor.
-Normally given as a slideshow, they introduce your team identity and unique goals, differentiate you from other teams, and tell a story of “why us?”.
+Normally given as a slideshow, they introduce your team identity and unique goals, differentiate you from other teams, and tell a story of "why us?".

-    .. tab-item:: The Elevator Pitch
+    .. tab-item:: Elevator

-        Most people refer to this as a pitch “designed to be given on an elevator ride”, as your “ask” is condensed into 30 seconds.
+        Elevator pitches are "designed to be given on an elevator ride", as your "ask" is condensed into 30 seconds.
 You should use this when visiting local businesses or networking events to grab attention quickly.

-    .. tab-item:: The Social Media Pitch
+    .. tab-item:: Social Media

         This is a social media post designed to promote something - be it your recruitment campaign, an event you’re holding, or a fundraiser.
 Your pitch should be short and pop on whatever design you build around it.

-    .. tab-item:: The Follow Up
+    .. tab-item:: Follow Up

         Perhaps the most important type of pitch.
 A follow up can serve to highlight an email that was never responded to or confirm an event, sponsorship, or connection.
-You “secure the bag” with a follow up that is concise and echoes the main points of the original email.
+You "secure the bag" with a follow up that is concise and echoes the main points of the original email.

 The Art of Persuasion
 ---------------------